Dr. Michael Aldous

 Robin Adams is a strategic advisor at the Long Run Initiative.
 Robin has a doctorate in Economic and Social History from the University of Oxford and previous experience in executive search, specialising in filling Board level positions at FTSE350 corporations.
 He is also a senior consultant to social media start-up The350.Club.

 Jessica Newman is a graduate of the MBA Program at the Schulich School of Business, York University, Toronto.
-She is currently a Strategic Advisor for the Long Run Institute’s initiative for early to mid-career professional development.
+She is currently a Strategic Advisor for the Long Run Institute.
 Jessica’s career has been in the energy industry with a specific focus on energy conservation programs.
-Jessica also has a background studying classical music, and currently sits on the Board of Directors for the Orpheus Choir of Toronto, one of Toronto’s preeminent choral groups.
+Jessica also has a background in classical music and currently sits on the Board of Directors for the Orpheus Choir of Toronto, one of Toronto’s preeminent choral groups.

 Elizabeth Delaney has a range of executive experience in the private and not-for-profit sectors.
 As a regional coordinator with a national not-for-profit organization, she oversaw programs serving a variety of constituents and stakeholders.
 She has also worked in the business, post-secondary and arts communities and was a member of the Editors' Association of Canada.
 As part of her own professional development, she recently completed a combined honours degree in linguistics and communication studies at McMaster University in Hamilton.
 Elizabeth has supported the SIERC team since 2013.